h2oai/h2o-3/h2o-docs/src/product/flow/howto/H2O-DevPortRScripts.md

 The following parameters have been removed:

-- `dropNACols`:   Drop columns with more than 20% missing values.  >>To be added later?
+- `dropNACols`:   Drop columns with more than 20% missing values. (may be re-added)

 ###New K-Means Parameters